We are currently accepting applications for our next cohort, which launches in September 2024. The deadline for

-The Certificate in Spiritual Direction and Social Transformation is a joint offering of the Center for Prophetic Imagination and the Minnesota Institute of Contemplation and Healing.
+The Certificate in Spiritual Direction and Social Transformation is a joint training program between the Center for Prophetic Imagination and the Minnesota Institute of Contemplation and Healing.

-Our program builds upon existing spiritual direction practice and training, but particularly emphasizes spiritual direction as a social practice.
+Our 2-year, virtual education program builds upon existing spiritual direction practice and training, but particularly emphasizes spiritual direction as a social practice.

 Most programs present spiritual direction primarily as a one-on-one discipline in which a practitioner works with one spiritual directee at a time or, perhaps, with a small group of spiritual directees.
 While this program prepares participants for that work, our aim is to go beyond the one-on-one framework to include training for work in organizations, activist spaces, and from within larger social systems.

 God cares about social justice; therefore, we train spiritual directors and guides whose desire and calling is to discern and give attention to how the Spirit is moving to bring liberation in the world.

 With every module, we invite you to increase your self-awareness, broaden your analysis, deepen your listening skills, expand your experience of spiritual practices, and integrate your spirituality with radical action.